lucjozz/MERCHLY_AI/README.md

 # 🚀 Vision

-AICOS (AI Commerce Operating System) is an open, modular and AI-native platform designed to build, operate and scale e-commerce businesses with the highest possible level of automation.
+MERCHLY AI (AI Commerce Operating System) is an open, modular and AI-native platform designed to build, operate and scale e-commerce businesses with the highest possible level of automation.

 The long-term goal is not to create a single online store, but to develop a reusable platform capable of launching and managing multiple digital businesses with minimal human intervention.